meet-projects/Y1-Summer-Labs/06. Lists Lab/README.md

 2. *Define* a new variable `car`, which uses `input()` to take a string as the name of the car.

-3. Write code to add the `car` to the `parked_cars` list!
+3. Write code to append the `car` to the `parked_cars` list!
     - And print `"Parked [car] in the garage!"`

 4. Repeat this process 2 more times so you end up with 3 cars in your list.

 5. *Define* a new variable called `car_to_remove` using the `input()` function.
     - Your code should remove the `car_to_remove` from `parked_cars` list!
-    - And print `"[car] is out of the garage and ready for use!"`
+    - And print `"[car_to_remove] is out of the garage and ready for use!"`
-    - In case your chosen car is not there: You should reply with `"Your car is not in the garage!"`
+6. In your code, you should check to see if the car_to_remove is in the garage.
+In case your chosen car is not there: You should reply with `"Your car is not in the garage!"`

 ### 3) Netflix!